10 Tips for solo travel with Eurail

-One of the biggest advantages of solo travel is that you are free to do whatever you want, whenever you want – take full advantage of that and be spontaneous.
+One of the biggest advantages of solo travel with Eurail is that you’re free to do whatever you want, whenever you want.
+Take full advantage of that and be spontaneous.
 This is how I unexpectedly ended up seeing Bern for the first time.
 I had never been to the capital of Switzerland, and it looked nice as the train pulled into the station on the way from Interlaken so…I just got off.
 Might not have happened had I needed to run that impulse by a travel companion first.

 Meet up with friends in different cities

 Think about strategically planning your trip around cities where people you know are living or visiting, or consider connecting with locals via Couchsurfing.
 Relying on meeting people with similar interests at hostels or by chance is never a sure thing.
 The comfort of seeing a familiar face after a couple of weeks of solo travel though?
 Always a sure thing.

 Bring your friends and family along via social media

 If loneliness and boredom still worry you, don’t forget about the power of social media to keep you connected with friends and family back home.
 Thanks to the overabundance of applications and social networks such as Facebook, Instagram, Twitter, and Pinterest you can practically bring them with you everywhere you go – or at least anywhere that has WiFi –through status updates and photo and video uploads.

 Know before you arrive how to reach your accommodation